5 Problems With The Springfield XD That You Should Know About

 5. Improper Parts Contact

-This problem covers multiple subcategories of issues with the XD series.
+This problem encompasses various subcategories of issues that affect the XD series.

-Some examples include visible trigger creep when pushing the magazine release and the magazine hitting the rear of the side.
+Some examples include noticeable trigger creep when pushing the magazine release, and the magazine impacting the rear of the slide.

-This can also include the firing pin wearing against the internals due to excessive dry fire.
-This can be mitigated by using a snap cap to practice with, but it is still an example of inappropriate parts wear on a striker-fired pistol.
+Furthermore, there is a risk of the firing pin wearing against the internals due to excessive dry firing.
+While using a snap cap during practice can help mitigate this, it still highlights the potential for parts wear in a striker-fired pistol.

-Additionally, broken guide rods, striker face walls, and trigger shoe fractures are some of multiple breakages on XD series pistols.
+In addition to these concerns, broken guide rods, striker face walls, and trigger shoe fractures are among the multiple breakages reported with XD series pistols.

 Conclusion.